Football hooliganism

 Football hooliganism, also known as football rioting, constitutes violence and other destructive behaviors perpetrated by spectators at association football events.
 Football hooliganism typically involves conflict between pseudo-tribes, formed to intimidate and attack supporters of other teams.
 Certain clubs have long-standing rivalries with other clubs and hooliganism associated with matches between them (sometimes called local derbies) can be more severe.
 Conflict may arise at any point, before, during or after matches and occasionally outside of game situations.
 Participants often select locations away from stadiums to avoid arrest by the police, but conflict can also erupt spontaneously inside the stadium or in the surrounding streets.
 In extreme cases, hooligans, police and bystanders have been killed, and riot police have intervened.
-Hooligan-led violence has been called "aggro" (short for "aggression") and "bovver" (the Cockney pronunciation of "bother", i.e. trouble).
+Hooligan-led violence has been called "aggro" (short for "aggression" or "aggravation") and "bovver" (the Cockney pronunciation of "bother", i.e. trouble).

 Hooligans who have the time and money may follow national teams to away matches and engage in hooligan behaviour against the hooligans of the home team.
 They may also become involved in disorder involving the general public.
 While national-level firms do not exist in the form of club-level firms, hooligans supporting the national team may use a collective name indicating their allegiance.

 Behavior

 Grêmio hooligans set Internacional's Estádio Beira-Rio on fire during a Grenal derby in 2006.

 Tottenham Hotspur fans rioting following their defeat in a match against Feyenoord in 1972.

 Hooliganism can create a high level of violence at football matches.
 Outside of the physical violence, the behavior of these fans is extremely disorderly and leads to conflict breaking out.
 In some cases, hooliganism involves extreme ideological pathways such as Neo-Nazism or white supremacism.
 These extreme beliefs which they take on can further invigorate the violence.
-Hooligans intentions are usually not focused on the match itself, despite club rivalries or pride often justifying the violence.
+Hooligans' intentions are usually not focused on the match itself, despite club rivalries or pride often justifying the violence.
 They engage in behavior that risks them being arrested before the match, denied admittance to the stadium, ejected from the stadium during the match or banned from attending future matches.
 Hooligan groups often associate themselves with, and congregate in, a specific section (called an end in England) of their team's stadium, and sometimes they include the section's name in the name of their group.

 Differences from ultras and alcohol-driven conflicts

 PSG Ultras before a game, using flares and tifos to generate the intended atmosphere.

-In other parts of Europe and the world these groups are known as Ultras, in Hispanic America as Barra Bravas and Brazil as Torcidas Organizadas.
-However, it is important to not mix up hooligans with these as they do not necessarily depict violence in the same manner as hooliganism.
+In other parts of Europe and the world, these groups are known as ultras, in Hispanic America as Barra Bravas, and in Brazil as Torcidas Organizadas.
+However, these groups do not necessarily engage in violence in the same manner as hooliganism.
 These are supporters' groups with the primary objective of fanatically supporting the club through chants, flags, displays and organizing trips to away games.
 Due to their fanaticism, many of those groups frequently become embroiled with hooliganism, but do not have the explicit objective of causing violence.